pedrobp/weather-agenda/README.md

-# React Challenge
+# React Project - Weather Agenda

 ## Introduction

-This project was developed for Jobsity's React Coding Challenge.

 The application consists on a calendar enhanced with the following features: